-Repeat rules: Course may be repeated for a maximum of 6 units.
+Repeat rules: Course may be repeated for credit up to a total of 6 units.
 Course may be repeated for a maximum of 6 units.

 Fall and/or spring: 15 weeks - 0 hours of independent study per week

 Special Study for Honors Candidates: Read Less [-]